mooreniemi/mooreniemi.github.io/_posts/2024-07-06-3-tools-engineers-underuse.md

 > I would argue that most large software engineering organizations incentivize anti-automation and it’s primarily because of their penchant for predictability, especially predictable estimates and predictable work.
 The reason this happens is that predictable work is work that could have been automated but was not automated. [source](https://www.haskellforall.com/2024/07/software-engineers-are-not-and-should.html)

 The more valuable the knowledge work, the more ambiguous, the less predictable -- because it can not be chunked into tasks exactly like previously measured tasks.
 Yet it has been the most ambiguous situations where forcing the focus on critical path around meeting dates has been most useful.
+How to keep momentum?
+I'm sorry to say this but the most effective strategy I've found is set a date and keep checking in on it!

 # affect